 Only written requests detailing the proposed arrangements will be considered.
 Appropriate requests will be granted on up to 3 occasions in any 1 school session.

-We aim to have eight Religious Observance events in school each year; Christian- Harvest, Christmas, Easter, Islam- Ramadan Judaism- Purim and Multi-faith/Non-faith- ECO, Anti-Bullying, Health Promoting
+We aim to have eight Religious Observance events in school each year;

+Christian- Harvest, Christmas, Easter,

+Islam- Ramadan

+Judaism- Purim and

+Multi faith (Non faith, ECO, Anti Pullyin

+Multi-faith/Non-faith- ECO, Anti-Bullying, Health Promoting